YARN high availability overview

 Architecture

-The ResourceManager HA is implemented as an active-standby architecture, where at any given time one of the RMs is active and one or more RMs are in the standby mode, waiting for something to happen to the active RM.
-There are two ways to switch from standby to active mode:
+The ResourceManager HA mode follows the active-standby approach, that is, at any given time one RM is active and one or more RMs are in the standby state, waiting to replace the active RM, if needed.
+Switching from standby to active occurs automatically through the integrated failover controller.

 Automatic failover

-Leader Election method
+Leader Election algorithm

 -